 The completion of homework is an issue in many families with parents having difficulty getting their children to initiate and complete homework.
-However, before we endeavour to provide you with guidelines to do so, there are some important issues to be aware of.
+However, before we endeavour to provide you with a parents guide to homework, there are some important issues to be aware of.

 Kindergarten: no structured homework